manhha1402/ros_patch_match/README.md

 Usage:

-1. Run ROS master: `roscore`.
+1. Run ROS master: `roscore`
-2. Start ROS PatchMatch service: `rosrun ros_patch_match ros_patch_match_node`.
+2. Start ROS PatchMatch service: `rosrun ros_patch_match ros_patch_match_node`
 3. Call service from client.
-The parameters of service client are explained in the `srv` folder.
+The parameters of service client are explained in the `srv` folder

 The output is `reconstructed_image` and `ann_image` from the PatchMatch algorithm.